TBS1996/TaleCast/README.md

 look at the default value of the name_pattern setting for an example of how to use them. note that not all patterns are available for each setting, for example, the download_path can't use information specific to an episode.

+## backlog mode? what's that?

+A way to systematically go through the backlog of a podacst, starting from the first episode.
+Perfect for podcasts where older videos are as relevant as newer ones, and especially if you're supposed to go through them chronologically.
+You set the date you start with `backlog_start`, and an interval with `backlog_interval`.
+If you set `backlog_start` and then sync, you'll download the first episode of the podcast.
+After `backlog_interval`` days have passed, it'll download the second episode, and so on.

 # todo